risqiutama/risqiutama.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor (Lecturer) in Data Science at [Monash University, Indonesia](https://www.monash.edu/indonesia).
+I am an Assistant Professor in Data Science at [Monash University, Indonesia](https://www.monash.edu/indonesia).
 Previously, I was a Research Associate in the Department of Computer Science, University of Oxford, United Kingdom (UK), under the supervision from [Prof. Niki Trigoni](http://www.cs.ox.ac.uk/people/niki.trigoni/) and [Prof. Andrew Markham](http://www.cs.ox.ac.uk/people/andrew.markham/).
 I hold my DPhil (PhD) in the same group with the same supervisors.
 I obtained bachelor and master degree (M.Eng) from the Department of Electrical Engineering and Information Technology, Universitas Gadjah Mada, Indonesia.
 In the past, I co-founded [LexiPal Indonesia](http://lexipalindonesia.com) and worked as a Senior Data Scientist at Jakarta Smart City.

 Research Interest
 ======